Thirsk: Culture

-The town's former courthouse, in adjoining Sowerby, has been an arts space since 1992.
+The Courthouse, in adjoining Sowerby, has been an arts space since 1992.

 The World of James Herriot is a visitor attraction in the former home and veterinary surgery of author James Herriot.
 Scenes from the Channel 5 adaptation of his books were filmed in the town.

 Controversially, parts of the 2011 splatter film Inbred portrayed Thirsk as Mortlake.

 Photography for Pulp's Different Class album art was taken around Thirsk and includes shots of Thirsk Market Place, Hambleton Estate, Tesco's supermarket on Station Road, Sowerby and Ripon Way in nearby Carlton Miniott.
 Local children feature in pictures accompanying the work known for its track, "Common People".

 In 2018, the first series of The Heist was filmed in and around Thirsk.
 The on-screen thieves were all residents of the town or surrounding area, and the crime's location was Marage Road.
 The same year, filming also took place in Thirsk for The Runaways.

 A character in Downton Abbey refers to an undertaker from Thirsk who can collect bodies on a Sunday.
 The historical drama also mentions nearby Easingwold and Ripon.

 The Thirsk Hall Sculpture Park opened in 2021 in the grounds of Thirsk Hall.
 Artists that have been featured in the park include Michael Lyons, Zak Ové, and Emily Young.